austinchowong/oldWebsite/README.md

-Hack the North 2016 Side Project
+Hack the North 2016 Side Project <br/>
-Sept 18th
+Sept 18th 2016 <br/>
-Also the day AxZ became a thing WOO!
+Also the day Zoe and I became a thing WOO! <br/>